autonity/docs.autonity.org/concepts/architecture/index.md

 #### Reward distribution

-Validators and stake delegators are incentivised by the distribution of staking rewards to stake bonded to the active consensus committee.
-Rewards are paid in Auton.
+Validators and stake delegators are incentivised by the distribution of [staking rewards](/glossary/#staking-rewards) and Newton [inflation rewards](/glossary/#inflation-rewards) for stake bonded to the active consensus committee.
+Staking rewards are paid in Auton.
+Newton inflation rewards are [automatically bonded](/glossary/#autobond).

-Rewards accumulate from transaction fees collected by the transaction fee mechanism as blocks are finalized by the committee:
+Staking rewards accumulate from transaction fees collected by the transaction fee mechanism as blocks are finalized by the committee:

 - Block _priority fees_ are distributed to block proposers at time intervals matching block generation times.
 - Block _base fees_ are added to the rewards pool and distributed at the end of the epoch.